-While increasing the number of testing sites across the County, DHS also facilitated collaboration between community organizations and testing sites in highly impacted communities.
+DHS also acknowledges CBOs and FBOs' key role in neighborhoods across the County.
+To increase the number of testing sites across Los Angeles County, DHS facilitated collaboration between CBOs and testing sites in highly impacted communities.
 Community organizations promoted testing resources to their clients and even supported testing sites with staffing.
-It's important to note that the recent lack of continued federal funding to support COVID-19 testing and vaccination poses a new challenge for local jurisdictions, including LA County, regarding how to pay for these critical services for those who are uninsured.
+It's important to note that the lack of sustained federal funding to support COVID-19 testing and vaccination poses a new challenge for local jurisdictions, including LA County, regarding how to pay for these critical services for those who are uninsured.